- by FPABS-Admin

 Speech and Vocalizations

 This bird’s natural vocalizations have a human-like sound, including their signature “hello.”
-Their vocal ability is well suited for learning words.
+Their vocal ability is well suite for learning words.
 They are one of the best talking cockatoos.

 A black palm cockatoo is not a good option for bird owners who live in apartments or condominiums.
 It makes very distinct, deafening calls, and you (and your neighbors) need to be able to tolerate loud noises to live with one.